 #3 – Make your points with examples – Having examples makes your debate sentences more convincing, and also, people see things more clearly, like this example below…

 #4 – Try to think like the opponents – While revising ideas, think of points the opposition may pose.
 Identify a few and write down a mind map of rebuttals that you could offer if they do end up making those points.

 #5 – Have a strong conclusion – End the debate with a few good sentences, which can at least sum up the main points.
 In many cases, debaters like to conclude with power, with one poetically crafted sentence to cause that mic drop moment (check out an example of this below).

-#6 – Be confident (or fake it till you make it!) – The vibe is important.
+#6 – Be confident (or fake it till you make it!) – One of the most important things about how to be better at debating is the vibe.
 Debaters need to be confident with what they’re saying, as swagger has a great sway over judges and observers.
 Of course, the more you prepare, the more confident you are.

 #7 – Speak slowly – A very common problem of novice debaters is their talking speed.
 More often than not on the first time round, it’s way too fast, which causes both listeners and the speaker anxiety.
 Take a breath and speak slowly.
 You may get less out, but what you do produce will have gravitas.

 #8 – Use your body and face – Body language can support your points and show confidence.
 Look the opponents in the eyes, have a nice standing posture and control the facial expressions (don’t get too aggressive) to catch attention.